-- 1. All employees in a child care center shall be age 18 years or older unless approved by the Child Care Licensing Unit.
-Prospective employees younger than 18 years shall be approved on an individual basis by the Licensing Unit and shall be under the direct supervision of the director or person in charge. - 2.
-All employees hired after January 1, 1990, to work directly with children shall have a high school diploma or GED or shall be enrolled in a GED curriculum and complete the curriculum within one year of hire. - 3.
-All employees who work directly with children shall obtain at least 10 hours of in-service training or outside workshop training each year in continuing early Childhood education.
+1. All employees in a childcare center shall be age 18 years or older unless approved by the Child Care Licensing Unit.
+Prospective employees younger than 18 years shall be approved on an individual basis by the Licensing Unit and shall be under the direct supervision of the director or person in charge.

+- 2. All employees hired after January 1, 1990, to work directly with children shall have a high school diploma or GED or shall be enrolled in a GED curriculum and complete the curriculum within one year of hire. - 3.
+All employees who work directly with children shall obtain at least 10 hours of inservice training or outside workshop training each year in continuing early Childhood Education.
 This training shall be approved by the Division. - 4.
-At least one adult member of the staff who is certified in infant/child cardiopulmonary resuscitation (CPR) shall be present within the physical confines of the child care center while children are in care.
-Adult CPR is also required when school age children are in care. - 5.
-Prior to providing direct child care, staff shall receive an orientation in basic health & safety, facility behavior management policies, center schedules, and shall be advised that they are mandated reporters under the Child Maltreatment Reporting Act. - 6.
-All employees working in a child care center, in any capacity, shall obtain a health card or physician's statement showing the absence of contagious Tuberculosis.
+At least one adult member of the staff who is certified in infant/child cardiopulmonary resuscitation (CPR) shall be present within the physical confines of the childcare center while children are in care.
+Adult CPR is also required when school age children are in care.
+Certification shall be current. - 5.
+Prior to providing direct child care, staff shall receive an orientation in basic health and safety, facility behavior management policies, center schedules, and shall be advised that they are mandated reporters under the Child Maltreatment Reporting Act. - 6.
+All employees working in a childcare center, in any capacity, shall obtain a health card or physician's statement showing the absence of contagious Tuberculosis.
 This shall be renewed on a yearly basis. - 7.
-All employees caring for children shall be able to perform necessary job functions. - 8.
+All employees caring for children shall be able to perform necessary job functions.
+Enforcement of this requirement will be a shared responsibility between the school district and Child Care Licensing.
+(This requirement is not intended to replace personnel evaluations.) - 8.
 Staff shall not engage in behavior that could be viewed as sexual, dangerous, exploitative or physically harmful to children. - 9.
 No caregiver shall consume or be under the influence of illegal drugs.
 (A drug test may be required if there is reasonable cause to suspect violation of this requirement and the issue cannot otherwise be resolved.)
 No caregiver shall consume or be under the influence of alcohol while delivering care.
 No caregiver shall consume or be under the influence of medications (prescription or non-prescription) which impair their ability to provide care.